 - A Weatherproof Hammock: My good friend Laura has fond memories of napping with her dad in their neighbor’s hammock on hot summer days when she was little.
 So, one year, she got him a weatherproof hammock he could put in his yard.
 Her intention was that every time he took a nature nap in the hammock, he’d think of the times they’d snoozed together outside when she was young.

-- A Nature Magazine Subscription: When my friend, Crystal, was a kid, her dad always had a giant stack of outdoorsy magazines.
+- A Nature Magazine Subscription: hen my friend, Crystal, was a kid, her dad always had a giant stack of outdoorsy magazines.
 He’d get so excited every month when his new National Geographic would arrive, and he’d read bits and pieces of the articles to her in lieu of a bedtime story.
 Now, every year, she gets him a new magazine subscription like Montana Outdoors, National Wildlife, or Paddling Magazine.
 When they chat on the phone, he still reads her bits of the articles, just like he used to.

 - Thermal Gear: My friend Gillian’s dad is an ice fishing fiend.
 He’s so obsessed that one year he got frostbite on his toes because he was out fishing for over twelve hours!
 After that, Gillian bought her dad a pair of heavy duty thermal boots and handmade wool socks to keep his feet toasty while he fishes.
 If you don’t live in a chilly climate or your dad isn’t an ice fisher, consider getting him a nice pair of hiking boots and some fancy merino wool socks.

 If none of these gifts seem quite right, don’t be afraid to ask your dad about his favorite outdoor activities and listen for hints as to what equipment he uses or what clothes he needs.
 After a little fishing, you’re bound to snag a few good gift ideas!
-Or you could have him create an online wishlist to make things easier for you.
+Or you could have him create an online wish list to make things easier for you.